bamerman/tech-writing-workshop/gitHubProfileREADMETutorial.md

 # :checkered_flag: Getting Started With Your GitHub Profile README
 ## :ear: Audience
 This tutorial is for new GitHub users.
-If you are familiar with creating a GitHub profile README, skip to the [Further Reading](#further-reading) section at the end of this page.
+If you are already familiar with creating a GitHub profile README, skip to the [Further Reading](#further-reading) section at the end of this page.

 ## :dart: Goal
 In this tutorial, you will create a GitHub profile README in five easy steps.
 Your GitHub profile README will be your GitHub About Me page.

 ## :footprints: Five Easy Steps
 ### 1. Create Repository
-After signing into your GitHub account, click on the <i class="fa fa-plus" aria-hidden="true"></i> icon at the top right of the GitHub webpage.
+After signing into your GitHub account, click on the **+** icon on the top right of the GitHub webpage.
 Choose **New repository** from the dropdown menu.
 > :bulb: **Tip:** The dropdown menu will only appear when your browser is on full screen.
 This tutorial recommends that you continue with your browser window fully extended.<br>
 <img width="244" alt="newRepository" src="https://user-images.githubusercontent.com/41116726/129500454-264156f4-e9ae-46b1-aa25-b53c85bc98d4.png">